Home > Blog > To do or not to do: The dreaded treadmill

 Treadmill running enables training 'specificity', which can be critical in fine-tuning an athlete's competitive strategy.

-The London Marathon has developed for its famous race an incredible app, Virtual London Marathon, which is designed for download to an iPad and propping up on a treadmill.
+The London Marathon has developed for its famous race an incredible app, Virtual London Marathon (the official app), which is designed for download to an iPad and propping up on a treadmill.
 The app is so sophisticated that it responds to vibrations in your running and can adjust the course to reflect your stride.
-You can interact with avatars of other competitors, the likes of Tsegaye Kebede and Emmanuel Mutai.
+You can interact with avatars of other competitors, including famous marathon athletes.

 Running video apps set new standards for 'fantasy workouts'.